 - Consume only factory-wrapped treats.
 Avoid homemade treats unless they come from a trusted adult.

 - As a fun alternative to traditional trick-or-treating, consider community options such as those provided by municipalities, neighborhoods, civic organizations, and churches.

 While candy is usually the top priority in the minds of young revelers, there are far healthier treats that can satisfy those sweet teeth, yet not pack so many calorie punches.
 Try some of these suggestions for healthier treats: string cheese, sugar free gum, banana chips, pretzels, yogurt in a tube, sunflower seeds, almonds, honey sticks, apple chips, air popped popcorn, granola bars, low sugar fruit snacks, and even inedible yet useful “treats” such as pencils (unsharpened), erasers, stickers, crazy straws, temporary tattoos, silly bands, or even bubbles!
-According to Leigh Ann Veach, Clinical Dietitian at Saint Mary’s Regional Medical Center, “parents can also control how much candy their children consume by agreeing ahead of time how much candy can be consumed in a day.
+According to Leigh Ann Veach, Clinical Dietitian at Saint Mary’s Regional Health System, “parents can also control how much candy their children consume by agreeing ahead of time how much candy can be consumed in a day.
 Divide candy into a “favorites” and “not so favorites” when returning from trick or treating and then allow children to choose a few favorites to enjoy each day.
 Remember that with moderation most treats, even candy, can fit into a healthful eating plan.